google/budou/README.rst

    parser = budou.get_parser(
        'nlapi', credentials_path='/path/to/credentials.json')

-Natural Language API segmenter uses *Syntax Analysis* and incurs cost according to monthly usage.
-Google Cloud Natural Language API has free quota to start testing the feature at free of cost.
+NL API segmenter uses *Syntax Analysis* and incurs cost according to monthly usage.
+NL API has free quota to start testing the feature at free of cost.
 Please refer to https://cloud.google.com/natural-language/pricing for more detailed pricing information.

 Caching system
 ++++++++++++++++

-When on Cloud Natural Language API backend, Budou caches responses from the API in order to save unnecessary requests to NL API and make the processing faster.
+Parsers on NL API segmenter cache responses from the API in order to save unnecessary requests to the API and make the processing faster.
 If you want to force refresh the cache, set :code:`use_cache` as :code:`False`.

 .. code-block:: python